 Many home improvement stores and furniture sellers offer special deals that allow customers to defer the payments on the purchases they make.
 Depending on the deal, customers might not have to start paying for their home appliances or living room sets for six months to a year or more.

 While those offers can be a great way to furnish your home and get the things you need, they could potentially hurt your credit score.
 If the total you charged for those deferred payment purchases is close to the limit on the card, that high debt to available credit ratio could hurt your score.

 #4 – Closing an Account with a Zero Balance

-You might think that reducing the number of credit cards in your wallet would improve your credit score, but in fact the opposite could be true.
+You might think that reducing the number of credit cards in your wallet would improve your credit score, but the opposite is more accurate.
 If you close a bunch of cards with zero balances, your credit score could suffer.

 That is because your credit score derives in part from the amount of credit you have available and the amount you have used.
-Closing zero balance cards reduces the amount of total credit you have available and throws that ratio off.
-It might be worthwhile to keep those old accounts open and just not use the cards.
+Closing zero balance cards will reduce the amount of total credit you have available and throws off your credit utilization ratio.
+It is a good idea to keep those old accounts open and not use the cards.